KRFOSS/kali-docs/general-use/metapackages/index.md

 kali@kali:~$
 ```

 The step above might take a while, depending on how many packages need to be updated.
-After it's complete, installing a metapackage (`kali-linux-default` in this example) is simply a running one command:
+After it's complete, installing a metapackage (`kali-linux-default` in this example) is simply a matter of running one command:

 ```console
 kali@kali:~$ sudo apt install -y kali-linux-default